 Helpful tip: If your activity already has response data, you may be limited in the ways that you can edit your poll’s content.

-Export: The Export button will open a menu offering you several different options for exporting the activity.
-Depending on your plan you can access the Response History page, a Summary table, download a Screenshot of the activity slide, or Duplicate the activity.
+Response history: The history button will open the response history page with several different options for exporting the activity data.
+Depending on your plan you can access any archive’s summary table, a screenshot of the activity slide, or CSV of the responses.

 Survey pages default to the Audience Devices view.
 This view will show you what your survey will look like from the participant’s perspective.
 You can use this view to test your survey and submit responses.